AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Soft Fraud

-Soft fraud is the more common form of auto insurance fraud and is associated with less-severe consequences, like fines and legal fees.
-Examples include exaggerating a legitimate claim or lying during the application process to get a lower rate.
-For example, claiming your vehicle is worth more than your insurance company’s cash value of your car is a form of soft fraud.
+Soft fraud is more common in auto insurance fraud.
+It usually results in less severe consequences, like fines and legal fees.
+This can include exaggerating a legitimate claim or lying during the application process to get a lower rate.
+For example, claiming your vehicle is worth more than your insurance company’s cash value of your car is considered soft fraud.
 Agent and broker scams are also forms of soft fraud.

 Hard Fraud